voss01/ROS/README.md

-- **important note**: for Mac and linux users in docker before executing the following commands you have to set in preferences -> resources -> file sharing the path to the github folder
+- **important note**:
+  1. for Mac and linux users in docker before executing the following commands you have to set in preferences -> resources -> file sharing the path to the github folder
+  2. for Mac users with M chips (arm) go to docker settings -> general -> enable "Use Rosetta for x86/amd64 emulation on Apple Silicon"

 You will have to write to the mount your own folder